Jonny-exe/binary-fractions/binary_fractions/README.md

 **Examples**:

-  Here are some examples for strict being True.
+  Here are some examples for simplify being False.
 - `Example` - For 3.25*4, input '11.01e2' returns (1, '11', '01', 2).
 - `Example` - For 0, input '0' returns (0, '0', '', 0).
 - `Example` - For -1, input '1' returns (1, '1', '', 0).